 Lillian Roberts – New York, New York

-On January 26, 2010 Lillian Roberts was overwhelmingly re-elected for a fourth term as Executive Director of District Council 37, AFSCME, New York City’s largest public employee union.
+For more than a decade, Lillian Roberts was executive director of District Council 37, AFSCME, New York City’s largest public employee union.
 District Council 37 represents 125,000 public workers in New York City and state, 50,000 retirees, 1,000 job titles and 55 locals.
 She is also a Vice President of the New York State AFL-CIO, a Vice President of the NYC Central Labor Council, and Co-Chair of the Municipal Labor Committee.
 She was named one of the 25 most influential black women in business by the Network Journal in 2010.

 Ms. Roberts was first elected DC 37 Executive Director on Feb.
 26, 2002.
 She was the union’s first female Executive Director.
 She was re-elected to a three-year term on Jan.
 27, 2004, and again on Jan.
 23, 2007.

 Ms. Roberts initially focused the union’s energy in 2002 on fighting for a fair contract for members.
 Ms. Roberts led the DC 37 Bargaining Committee in contract negotiations with NYC to provide raises and safeguard the benefits of the union members who make the city run.
 The three-year contract settlement, which DC 37 members ratified by 89% in June 2004, provided retroactive raises and a first-year lump sum of $1,000.